lqc/thinkcspy/source/pygame.rst

 #.
 Have fun with Python, and with PyGame.

 #.
+We deliberately left a bug in the code for animating Duke.
+If you click on one of the
+   chessboard squares to the right of Duke, he waves anyway.
+Why?
+Find a one-line fix for the bug.

+#.
+Search Google for "sprite sheet playing cards".
+Create a list [0..51] to represent an encoding of
+   the 52 cards in a deck.
+Shuffle the cards, slice off the top five as your hand in a poker deal.
+   Display the hand you have been dealt.

+#.
 So the Aliens game is in outer space, without gravity.
 Shots fly away forever, and bombs don't speed up
    when they fall.
 Add some gravity to the game.
 Decide if you're going to allow your own shots to fall back on your head and kill you.

 #.
 Those pesky Aliens seem to pass right through each other!
 Change the game so that they collide, and
    destroy each other in a mighty explosion.